lbliii/lbeezr/content/post/how-to-become-a-technical-writer.md

 ## Choose versatile language

-Where is your audience using this software?
-On a desktop, a tablet, a laptop, a phone?
+What kind of device is your audience accessing this software from?
+A desktop computer, a tablet, a laptop, a phone?
 Well, on 50% of those devices, a user can't _click_ because there is no _mouse_.

 Save yourself (and your team) the headache of having to revise your whole library as your business scales.
 Be more glocal, inclusive, or future focused from the start.